bigbluebutton/bigbluebutton.github.io/index.md

   * A _viewer_ (typically the student) can chat, send/receive audio and video, respond to polls, display an emoji (such as their raise hand), and participate in a break out room.

-  * A _moderator_ (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers (such as estrict them from using private chat), and assign anyone (including themselves) the role of _presenter_.
+  * A _moderator_ (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers (such as strict them from using private chat), and assign anyone (including themselves) the role of _presenter_.

 The user who is the current presenter can do the following: